 AMY GOODMAN: What was that reunion like, given that you had last left there fighting him?

-MAX LESNIK: It happened in 1976, when Mr. James Carter was the President.
+MAX LESNIK: It happened in 1976, when Mr. James Carter was the president.
 At that time, I was the hope that the Carter administration will change the relation with Cuba, was very tense at that time.
 As a matter of fact, President Carter before, when he was "Jimmy Who?," he came to Miami to meet Cubans that tried to help him to go to the White House, and I interviewed him, Mr. Carter, for the magazine, Replica magazine.
-I asked him one question: what will you do as President of the United States with Cuba and Castro government?
+I asked him one question: What will you do as president of the United States with Cuba and Castro government?
 He answered to me, "I will try to press for human rights in Cuba."
 And I then asked, "Can you go to Cuba?"
 He said, "If I need to go to Cuba, I will go to Cuba."
 After that, I realized that maybe Jimmy Carter will change the policy, because I was advocating for dialogue between Cubans from Havana and Cubans from Little Havana, dialogue between the American government and the Cuban government.

 AMY GOODMAN: Do you think Fidel Castro will return to power?

 MAX LESNIK: Now?
 Not as he was before.
 I suppose as an [inaudible] statement, not in the working day.
 He may retain the position of president of the country, but in Cuba that happened now, a very succession of power as the constitution said.
 Raul Castro, the general, is the brother, but anyway, by the constitution is the second man in command, and he will be in charge.
-But remember that Raul is seventy-five years old.
+But remember that Raul is 75 years old.
 He’s not a young kid.
 And then, I suppose a new generation will be in power in the next four or five years.